Alpine-DAV/ascent/src/docs/sphinx/developer_docs/Flow_Filter.rst

 Surprises
 +++++++++
-A common user error is to set the path to a parameter in the wrong node path.
+A common user error is to set a parameter at the wrong path.
 For example the filter expects a parameter ``field`` but the user adds the path ``field_name``, the verification will fail and complain about a missing parameter.
 In order to provide a better error message, we provide a surprise parameter checking mechanism that reports unknown paths.
-Lines 9-18 in :ref:`verify` shows how to use the surprise_check function to declare a set of known parameters and check for the existence of surprises.
+Lines 9-18 in :ref:`verify` show how to use the surprise_check function to declare a set of known parameters and check for the existence of surprises.
-``surpise_check`` also provides a means to ignore certain paths, which enables filters to perform hierarchical surprise checking.
+``surpise_check`` also allows you to ignore certain paths, which enables hierarchical surprise checking.

 Execute
 """""""